Converg3nce/matic-docs/docs/staking/validator-contracts/become-a-validator.md

+Know how to stake to become a validator.

 Responsibilities of a validator include sending periodic checkpoints to on-chain contract using heimdall and bor.
 To become a validator on matic network you need to stake your `MATIC` tokens on a contract called `stakeManager` which is deployed on base-chain aka the Ethereum chain.

 #### Time to stake!

-Proceed further only if you have deployed contracts, if not go [here](https://docs.matic.network/staking/validator-contracts/deploying-contracts).
-We will soon have a staking  UI, till we reach there let's use some sweet nodejs.
+Proceed further only if you have deployed contracts, if not go [here](../validator-contracts/deploying-contracts).
+We will soon have a staking  UI, till we reach there let's use some sweet sweet nodejs.

-#### Step-1: Get your private key or MNEMONIC and your validator account
+#### Step 1: Get your private key or MNEMONIC and your validator account

 ```js